IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 independent of the content, but do not literally describe the presentation.
 The poster child for abstraction is the [media object](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/) by Nicole Sullivan.

-> The most reusable components are those with class names that are independent of the content.
-&mdash; *Nicolas Gallagher*

 > It is important to strike a balance between names that do not literally describe the style that the class brings, but also ones that do not explicitly describe